-The EPA developed this document to assist air agencies in the preparation of exceptional events demonstrations for wildfire influences on O3 concentrations that meet the requirements of CAA section 319(b) and the EER.
-This guidance document follows the requirements of the EER and provides three different tiers of demonstrations that air agencies can use to develop evidence for exceptional events demonstrations.
+The EPA developed this document to assist air agencies preparing exceptional events demonstrations for wildfire influences on O3 concentrations that meet the requirements of CAA section 319(b) and the Exceptional Events Rule.
+This guidance document provides three different tiers of analyses that apply to the "clear causal relationship" criterion within an air agency's exceptional events demonstration.

-The EPA recognizes the limited resources of the air agencies that prepare and submit exceptional events demonstrations and of the EPA Regional Offices that review these demonstrations.
-One of the EPA's goals in developing this document is to establish clear expectations to enable affected agencies to better manage resources as they prepare the documentation required under the EER and to avoid the preparation and submission of extraneous information.
-Submitters should prepare and submit the appropriate level of supporting documentation, which will vary on a caseby-case basis depending on the nature and severity of the event, as appropriate under a weight of evidence approach.
-This guidance contains example analyses that may be used by air agencies in their demonstrations, however analyses not listed or explained here may also be appropriate to include.
-The evidence included in a demonstration should be well-documented, appropriately applied, technically sound, and should support the weight of evidence showing that the event and/or monitored concentration meets the regulatory criteria.
-Because this guidance identifies important analyses and language to include within an exceptional events demonstration and promotes a common understanding of these elements between the submitting air agency and the reviewing EPA Regional Office, the EPA anticipates an expedited review of demonstrations prepared according to this guidance.
+The EPA recognizes the limited resources of the air agencies that prepare and submit exceptional events demonstrations and of the EPA Regional offices that review these demonstrations.
+One of the EPA's goals in developing this document is to establish clear expectations to enable affected agencies to better manage resources as they prepare the documentation required under the Exceptional Events Rule and to avoid the preparation and submission of extraneous information.
+Submitters should prepare and submit the appropriate level of supporting documentation, which will vary on a case-by-case basis depending on the nature and severity of the event, as appropriate under a weight of evidence approach.
+This guidance identifies important analyses and language to include within an exceptional events demonstration and promotes a common understanding of these elements between the submitting air agency and the reviewing EPA Regional office.
+As a result, this guidance is expected to improve the EPA's efficiency in reviewing demonstrations prepared consistent with the guidance.
+While this guidance contains example analyses that air agencies may use in their demonstrations, air agencies can also prepare analyses or present documentation not listed or explained in this guidance provided the information is well-documented, appropriately-applied, technically sound, and supports the weight of evidence showing for the Exceptional Events Rule regulatory criteria.